 This monograph offers a unique compilation of data and analyses, as well as a telling glimpse at the dense pattern of shipping vectors and movements crossing the Region.
 An original synthesis, drawn from a broad range of marine disciplines (biology, shipping and management), reviews the major gaps in knowledge, offering practical recommendations for action and research.
 This document should prove of interest to the research community of marine scientists at large.

-(Warning: this material is protected by international copyright law).
+This book is protected by international copyright law.

 I - Executive summary